 Relocating has us running around doing all sorts of things.
 We are trying to figure out how to get a job before we move and make sure we don’t end up broke in an unfamiliar place and write down all possessions on a household inventory list.
 By trying to stay on track with all of these tasks, we are bound to get under a lot of stress, leading to severe symptoms such as sleeplessness, anxiety, and depression.

-There are some stressful events in our life that we can not control, but relocations are not among them.
-We can keep track and organize many parts of it.
+There are some stressful events in our life that we can not control, but moving cross country is not among them.
+We can keep track of and organize many parts of it.
 If we pack a bag of moving essentials, it will make sure we don’t end up in our new home without the bare necessities, which would only lead to panic.
 Having a new apartment checklist and keeping it close will help us settle faster and avoid unnecessary tension.
 There are many ways around stressful situations, but keep in mind that you should visit a doctor if the sleeping disruption gets out of hand.

 You’ve gone through the move with less stress than you thought possible because you were smart enough to keep every task written down in your moving binder.
 Your belongings were stored in the cross-country moving company’s storage units, and you had time to buy some new things.
 But no matter how tired you are and how good your sleeping conditions are, you can’t seem to get any rest.
 A good piece of information we can give you is to perhaps try and get some comfortable pajamas or bedding made of natural materials and fabrics, such as cotton or silk.
 Another good approach is listening to soothing music before getting to bed and practicing a healthy activity during the day.
 Try to eat healthier, and perhaps attend a yoga class, because it may help you relax better.
 Relaxing music may also be just what you need.
 In the following video, you can hear about different types of sleeplessness.